 The Trustees favour small-scale, locally based initiatives by charities with income under £250,000.
 Funding is primarily for one-off projects, but the Trustees are willing to consider funding for core costs.
 The Trustees give priority to causes which seem unpopular with public opinion and/or other funders.
 This trust has funded a variety of social projects.

 Children and young people who are isolated, at risk of exclusion or involved in anti-social behaviour.

-Disability projects which can include rehabilitation and training for people who are either physically disabled or learning disabled, as well as help to improve employment prospects.
+Disability projects, which can include rehabilitation and training for people who are either physically disabled or learning disabled.

-Arts outreach work by local groups for the benefit of disadvantaged people.
+Arts outreach work by local groups involving disadvantaged people.